Impact Wrestling Against All Odds (2022)

 The 2022 Against All Odds was a professional wrestling event produced by Impact Wrestling.
 It took place on July 1, 2022, at Center Stage in Atlanta, Georgia, and aired on Impact Plus and YouTube.
 It was the 11th event under the Against All Odds chronology.

-11 matches were contested at the event, including two on the pre-show and one as a digital exclusive.
+Eleven matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
 In the main event, Josh Alexander defeated Joe Doering to retain the Impact World Championship, ending Doering's undefeated streak.
 In other prominent matches, Jordynne Grace defeated Tasha Steelz to retain the Impact Knockouts World Championship, Moose defeated Sami Callihan in a Clockwork Orange House of Fun match, and Mike Bailey defeated Trey Miguel to retain the Impact X Division Championship.

 Production

 Background

+Against All Odds was an annual professional wrestling event produced by Impact Wrestling (then known as Total Nonstop Action Wrestling) between 2005 and 2012.
+In 2013, TNA discontinued most of its monthly pay-per-view events in favor of the new pre-recorded One Night Only events.
+It was revived as a special episode of Impact! that aired in 2019, and as a monthly special for Impact Plus in 2021.
 On May 26, 2022, Impact Wrestling announced that Against All Odds would take place on July 1, 2022, at Center Stage in Atlanta, Georgia.